jeremylynch83/drjeremylynch/master/features.md

 # Living with an unruptured brain aneurysm {features}
 ---
-description: Covers what it means to have an aneurysm that has not ruptured, the risks involved, how doctors monitor them, and what patients can do to stay safe.
+description: Covers what it means to be diagnosed with a brain aneurysm, the risks involved, and what can patients can do to stay safe.
 image: feature.jpg
 tags: Aneurysm
 ---